coding/ci-plugins/plugins/ftps/ftps/README.md

 : password used to login to the FTP server with the specified user

 FTP_USERNAME
-: Username used to login to the FTP server
+: Username used to login to the FTP server.

 ### Parameter Reference